flatironinstitute/sciware/20_Documentation/main.md

 ```

 ## Tools for Narrative Documentation: Sphinx + ReadTheDocs
 - TODO show rendered examples?
 More about where to

 # Writing API Documentation (Bob)

 ## The doc/test/code triangle

-- When desiging a function, consider together
+- When designing a function, consider together
     1. **Documentation**: says what the code does
   	2. **Testing**: tests it does what it says it does
 	  3. **Code**: the code itself